knaidu/problem-solving/trees/reconstruct_tree_without_markers.md

 ```

 ## Solution
-- User pre-order traversal to figure out the root element at each stage
+- Use pre-order traversal to figure out the root element at each stage
 - Using the root element, split the in-order list into nodes that lie on the left and right subtree
 - Recurse until we've processed the entire tree